gitter-badger/Confluent-On-Cloudera/README.md

 # CSDs for Cloudera Manager

-A collection of Custom Service Descriptors.
+A collection of Custom Service Descriptors

 __Build requires:__  Maven 3